Bachelor of Arts in Communication Degree

 - ITAL 1010, 1020, 2010, 2020;

-A student may transfer at any point from Option I to Option II, but not vice versa.
-Course 2020 is required for admission to 3000-level courses.
-Credit toward a degree is not granted for foreign language courses which duplicate more than two units of high school study.
+Completion of 2020 or comparable proficiency is required for admission to 3000-level language skills courses.
+Credit toward a degree is not granted for foreign language courses that duplicates more than two units of high school study.

 Students receiving a bachelor of arts in communication may major in theatre, communication, or telecommunications.